clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/validate-signatures.rst

       # Swupd certificate
       curl -O https://cdn.download.clearlinux.org/releases/$(curl https://cdn.download.clearlinux.org/latest)/clear/Swupd_Root.pem

 #.
-Generate the SHA256 sum of the Swupd certificate.
+Generate the SHA256 sum of the swupd certificate.

    .. code-block:: console

       sha256sum Swupd_Root.pem

 #.
-Ensure the generated SHA256 sum of the Swupd certificate matches following
+Confirm that the generated SHA256 sum of the swupd certificate matches the
-   SHA256 sum to verify the integrity of the certificate.
+   SHA256 sum shown below to verify the integrity of the certificate.

    .. code-block:: console

       ff06fc76ec5148040acb4fcb2bc8105cc72f1963b55de0daf3a4ed664c6fe72c  Swupd_Root.pem

 #.
-Ensure the signature of the MoM was created using the Swupd certificate.
+Confirm that the signature of the MoM was created using the Swupd
+   certificate.
 This signature validates the update content is trustworthy and has not been modified.

    .. code-block:: console